aspose-words/Aspose.Words-Documentation/en/net/what-s-new-in-aspose-words-for-net/_index.md

 * The LINQ Reporting Engine has been improved.
 Selective removal of empty paragraphs and definition of custom messages for missing object members have been made, leading to cleaner and more informative reports. <sup>24.6</sup>
 * The datetime format is now automatically detected for seamless export to XLSX format. <sup>24.7</sup>
 * The public property [IsProtected](https://reference.aspose.com/words/net/aspose.words.vba/vbaproject/isprotected/), which allows you to verify whether a VBA project is protected, has been added. <sup>24.7</sup>
+* Font information has been expanded with the **EmbeddingLicensingRights** property added to the [FontInfo](https://reference.aspose.com/words/net/aspose.words.fonts/fontinfo/) and [PhysicalFontInfo](https://reference.aspose.com/words/net/aspose.words.fonts/physicalfontinfo/) classes. <sup>24.8</sup>
+* A way to efficiently clear section headers and footers while preserving watermarks has been added to more accurately work with document structure.
+To clear section headers and footers, use the new public method [ClearHeadersFooters](https://reference.aspose.com/words/net/aspose.words/section/clearheadersfooters/). <sup>24.8</sup>
+* Digital signing of XPS documents using [XpsSaveOptions](https://reference.aspose.com/words/net/aspose.words.saving/xpssaveoptions/) has been enabled – a new property [DigitalSignatureDetails](https://reference.aspose.com/words/net/aspose.words.saving/xpssaveoptions/digitalsignaturedetails/) has been added for this purpose. <sup>24.8</sup>

 {{% alert color="primary" %}}